Poset Ramsey number $R(P,Q_n)$. III. Chain Compositions and Antichains: Abstract

 Given two posets $P_1$ and $P_2$ the poset Ramsey number $R(P_1,P_2)$ is the smallest integer $N$ such that in any blue/red coloring of the elements of $Q_N$ there is either a monochromatically blue induced subposet isomorphic to $P_1$ or a monochromatically red induced subposet isomorphic to $P_2$.

-We provide an upper bound on $R(P,Q_n)$ for two classes of $P$: parallel compositions of chains, i.e.\ posets consisting of disjoint chains which are pairwise element-wise incomparable, as well as subdivided $Q_2$, which are posets obtained from two parallel chains by adding a common minimal and a common maximal element.
+We provide upper bounds on $R(P,Q_n)$ for two classes of $P$: parallel compositions of chains, i.e.\ posets consisting of disjoint chains which are pairwise element-wise incomparable, as well as subdivided $Q_2$, which are posets obtained from two parallel chains by adding a common minimal and a common maximal element.
 This completes the determination of $R(P,Q_n)$ for posets $P$ with at most $4$ elements.
-Additionally, we briefly survey proof techniques and tools in the poset Ramsey setting $P$ versus $Q_n$.
+If $P$ is an antichain $A_t$ on $t$ elements, we show that $R(A_t,Q_n)=n+3$ for $3\le t\le \log \log n$.
+Additionally, we briefly survey proof techniques in the poset Ramsey setting $P$ versus $Q_n$.